OpenBfS/UncertRadio/docs/doc_files/first_steps/main_menue.rst

 input quantity values/uncertainties.
 The description of this new option is given in :numref:`serial evaluations of an existing project`.

+The four parameters of the case of a binomial+Poisson distributed count number can be edited or re-edited using the dialog which is loaded under the menu item "\ **Edit – Set binomial/poisson case**\ ".

+Under the menu item "\ **Edit – test physical units**\ " the consistency of the physical units of the quantities can be checked by an numerical algorithm.
+This test is described in detail in :numref:`treatment of physical units`.

+If a project makes use of calculating the time dependent behaviour of a radioactive decay chain with two or more member, the menu item "\ **Edit – Edit decay chain**\ " allows to select a decay chain from a file with few pre-defined decay chains and to edit some other measurement-related conditions.
+A detailed description is given in :numref:`application of decay series`.

+It may happen that, due to an error having occurred, the project can no longer be opened, it requires to be set up again.
+Instead of a completely new input of all the values and uncertainties of input quantities, it would then be helpful to take such values from the defect file variant of the project, if these still exist.
+This step is supported by using the menu item "\ **Edit – Load missing values from project variant**\ ".
+This requires only the input of the filename of the project variant.
+Values and uncertainties still existing in the project variant are transferred into the actually opened project for symbols with equal names.

 Menu Options
 ^^^^^^^^^^^^